-- 9.15 Security Procedures: The Remedial Action Work Plan must include a description of the security procedures proposed to prevent unknowing access to the contaminated-site or key features identified at the contaminated-site.
-This section must include descriptions of any natural boundaries or any existing or proposed walls or fences surrounding the contaminated-site.
-Means to control entry to the contaminated-site or key features identified at the contaminated-site must also be clearly explained. - 9.16 Shut-Down, Closure and Post-Closure Requirements: The Remedial Action Work Plan must contain a section outlining the procedures required to shut-down and close the remedial units.
-This section must also outline any proposed post-closure activities, including monitoring and/or institutional controls restricting future land usage at the contaminated-site.
-All post-closure groundwater monitoring must be done in accordance with a program meeting the requirements of Section 12 of the Groundwater Quality Regulations. - 9.17 Institutional Controls and Notices: The Remedial Action Work Plan must indicate a methodology for providing notice to the general community, and contain specific plans and implementation procedures for land usage restrictions, restrictions on the use of groundwater on the contaminated-site, and institutional controls in accordance with Rule 8.09 (Institutional Controls) for all remedial actions that are not determined by the Director to provide a permanent solution. - 9.18 Compliance Determination: The Remedial Action Work Plan must include a section outlining the procedures to be employed in order to demonstrate that the remedial objectives for the contaminated-site have been met.
-Such compliance determination must be proposed in a manner consistent with Rule 8.10 (Compliance Sampling). - 9.19 Certification Requirements: The Remedial Action Work Plan and all associated progress reports must include the following statements signed by an authorized representative of the party specified: - A. A statement signed by an authorized representative of the person who prepared the Remedial Action Work Plan certifying the accuracy of the information contained in that report to the best of their knowledge; and
+- 9.15 Security Procedures: The Remedial Action Work Plan shall include a description of the security procedures proposed to prevent unknowing access to the Contaminated-Site or key features identified at the Contaminated-Site.
+This section shall include descriptions of any natural boundaries or any existing or proposed walls or fences surrounding the Contaminated-Site.
+Means to control entry to the Contaminated-Site or key features identified at the Contaminated-Site shall also be clearly explained. - 9.16 Shut-Down, Closure and Post-Closure Requirements: The Remedial Action Work Plan shall contain a section outlining the procedures required to shut-down and close the remedial units.
+This section shall also outline any proposed post-closure activities, including monitoring and/or institutional controls restricting future land usage at the Contaminated-Site.
+All post-closure groundwater monitoring shall be done in accordance with a program meeting the requirements of Section 12 of the Groundwater Quality Rules. - 9.17 Institutional Controls and Notices: The Remedial Action Work Plan shall indicate a methodology for providing notice to the general community, and contain specific plans and implementation procedures for land usage restrictions, restrictions on the use of groundwater on the Contaminated-Site, and institutional controls in accordance with Rule 8.09 (Institutional Controls) for all Remedial Actions that are not determined by the Director to provide a permanent solution. - 9.18 Compliance Determination: The Remedial Action Work Plan shall include a section outlining the procedures to be employed in order to demonstrate that the remedial objectives for the Contaminated-Site have been met.
+Such compliance determination shall be proposed in a manner consistent with Rule 8.10 (Compliance Sampling). - 9.19 Certification Requirements: The Remedial Action Work Plan and all associated progress reports shall include the following statements signed by an authorized representative of the party specified:

-B. A statement signed by an authorized representative of the performing party responsible for the submittal of the Remedial Action Work Plan certifying that the report is a complete and accurate representation of the contaminated-site and the release and contains all known facts surrounding the release to the best of their knowledge.
+- A. A statement signed by an authorized representative of the Person who prepared the Remedial Action Work Plan certifying the accuracy of the information contained in that report to the best of their knowledge; and - B. A statement signed by an authorized representative of the Performing Party responsible for the submittal of the Remedial Action Work Plan certifying that the report is a complete and accurate representation of the Contaminated-Site and the Release and contains all known facts surrounding the Release to the best of their knowledge.